 Detention Action’s Advocacy Coordinators oversee our casework support for people being held indefinitely in detention.
 They help provide emotional and practical support for people in detention and coordinate our network of volunteers.

 Izzie assists with various areas of our campaigns, and ensures the efficient functioning of the Detention Action office and works with the casework team in providing support for people held in detention.

 Community Support Coordinator

 Tony runs our Community Support Project, which supports people who have experienced, or are at risk of, long-term detention to live in the community.

-Detention Action is registered charity (no. 1065066) and is funded by a range of individuals and organisations including: A B Charitable Trust, Barrow Cadbury Trust, Ben & Jerry’s Foundation, Bromley Trust, Esmee Fairbairn Foundation, European Programme for Integration and Migration, Henry Smith Charity, Joseph Rowntree Charitable Trust, Oak Foundation, Strategic Legal Fund for Young Migrants Managed by ILPA and Paul Hamlyn Foundation.
+Detention Action is registered charity (no. 1065066) and is funded by a range of individuals and organisations including: A B Charitable Trust, Barrow Cadbury Trust, Ben & Jerry’s Foundation, Bromley Trust, Esmee Fairbairn Foundation, Joseph Rowntree Charitable Trust, Oak Foundation, Strategic Legal Fund for Young Migrants Managed by ILPA and Paul Hamlyn Foundation.